moby/moby/docs/sources/examples/running_redis_service.md

 Very simple, no frills, Redis service attached to a web application using a link.

-Create a docker container for Redis[¶](#create-a-docker-container-for-redis "Permalink to this headline")
+Create a docker container for Redis
 ---------------------------------------------------------------------------------------------------------

-Firstly, we create a `Dockerfile`{.docutils .literal} for our new Redis image.
+Firstly, we create a `Dockerfile` for our new Redis image.

     FROM        ubuntu:12.10